-But there is more to photo etching than meets the eye, and one area that is little appreciated is the fact that the nature of the process can be adapted to induce a variety of different and predictable etched profile characteristics that can be used to enhance product performance and functionality, such as sharp cutting edges for medical devices or fluidic channels for component cooling.
+But there is more to photo etching than meets the eye, and one area that is little appreciated is the fact that the nature of the process can be adapted to include a variety of different and predictable etched profile characteristics that can be used to enhance product performance and functionality, such as sharp cutting edges for medical devices or fluidic channels for component cooling.

-Alternative fabrication technologies – and indeed conventional photo etching – struggled to produce a high enough spray quality, so Precision Micro developed a process that produced consistent etched profiles in the apertures that generated incredibly fine and even spray patterns with little to no directional bias.
+Alternative machining technologies – and indeed conventional photo etching – struggled to produce a high enough spray quality, so Precision Micro developed a process that produced consistent etched profiles in the apertures that generated incredibly fine and even spray patterns with little to no directional bias.

-In another good example of the etched profile being used to optimise product functionality, Precision Micro worked with a medical company that required an instrument for use in ocular surgery from a high hardness material that could not be profiled precisely by conventional means.
+In another example of the etched profile being used to optimise product functionality, Precision Micro worked with a medical device company that required an instrument for use in ocular surgery from a high hardness material that could not be profiled precisely by conventional means.

 The chosen material was medical grade stainless steel, and Precision Micro used photo etching techniques not only to profile the minute blade but also to incorporate an ultra-fine sharp edge during a single etching process.
 By manufacturing the product in this way, numerous blades could be produced from a single sheet of material, the need for individual sharpening was removed, and the same photo tooling was used to prepare samples and to meet volume requirements.

-Etching channels in fluidic devices for such applications as fuel pumps, micro pumps, micromixers, reactors, reformers, heat exchangers, and microplates also benefit from the ability to control etched profiles.
+The list goes on.
+For example, etching channels in fluidic devices such as fuel pumps, micro pumps, micromixers, reactors, reformers, heat exchangers, and microplates also benefit from photo etching’s ability to control etched profiles.

-When looking at such precision applications, etching is a preferred fabricating process as it physically removes metal, whereas processes such as stamping move metal.
+When looking at such precision applications, etching is a preferred machining process as it physically removes metal, whereas processes such as stamping move metal.
 Also, while it is possible to laser ablate such channels, they tend to be rough, and machining is extremely difficult and therefore uneconomic.